filecoin-project/fevm-data-dao-kit/README.md

 ## Fund the Deployer Address

-Go to the [Hyperspace testnet faucet](https://hyperspace.yoga/#faucet), and paste in the Ethereum address from the previous step.
-This will send some hyperspace testnet FIL to the account.
+Go to the [Calibration testnet faucet](https://faucet.calibration.fildev.network/), and paste in the Ethereum address from the previous step.
+This will send some Calibration testnet FIL to the account.

 ## Deploy the Contracts